Oil Down on Investor Skepticism Over Production Cuts

 ADVERTISEMENT

-Now they are unwinding those bets, said Donald Morton, senior vice president of Herbert J. Sims & Co., who oversees an energy trading desk.
+Many investors had begun to expect OPEC would agree to even deeper reductions in output, and are now unwinding those bets, said Donald Morton, senior vice president of Herbert J. Sims & Co., who oversees an energy trading desk.

 "Everyone took the long position going into the meeting, and are now in liquidation," he said.
 "It's more post-OPEC blues."